null

 Diving into the Canon EOS R5 Mark II's Key Features

-The new buzzword in underwater photography world is "faster readout speeds", especially after Sony's groundbreaking global shutter in the a9 III.
-While the R5 Mark II doesn't feature a global shutter, its new 45 megapixel "stacked" sensor and DIGIC Accelerator co-processor significantly reduce rolling shutter effects.
-This means crisper photos of quick-moving marine life and smoother video footage without the "jello effect."
+The new buzzword in underwater photography is "faster readout speeds", especially after Sony's groundbreaking announcement of the first global shutter in the a9 III.
+But what does a "faster readout speed" actually mean?
+Essentially, it means that the engineers at Canon have re-engineered the sensor to process image data from each pixel almost instantaneously.
+This significantly reduces rolling shutter effects resulting in crisper photos of quick-moving marine life and smoother video footage without the "jello effect."

-It's worth noting that, like other stacked sensor cameras (e.g., Nikon Z8 or Z6 III), there may be a slight trade-off in dynamic range.
+It's worth noting that, like other stacked sensor cameras (e.g., Nikon Z8 or Z6 III), there is a slight trade-off in dynamic range.
 Initial tests by Petapixel showed some increased noise compared to the original R5.
 For underwater shooters frequently capturing high dynamic range scenes (like wide-angle sunburst shots), this might be a consideration.
-However, for most underwater applications, the benefits likely outweigh this minor drawback.
+However, for most underwater applications, the benefits outweigh this minor drawback.
+As you can see from our underwater photos there's plenty of dynamic range to go around.
+We have plenty of details in our images with easy highlight and shadow recovery in post processing.

 Revolutionizing Underwater Autofocus